MedARC-AI/fMRI-reconstruction-NSD/README.md

 # Reconstructing from pre-trained MindEye

-Pretrained Subject 1 models can be downloaded [huggingface](https://huggingface.co/datasets/pscotti/naturalscenesdataset/tree/main/mindeye_models).
+Pretrained Subject 1 models can be downloaded on [huggingface](https://huggingface.co/datasets/pscotti/naturalscenesdataset/tree/main/mindeye_models).
 Includes mapping to CLIP ViT-L/14 hidden layer (257x768), CLIP ViT-L/14 final layer (1x768), and Stable Diffusion VAE (low-level pipeline).
 If you want to use these checkpoints you must put them inside of the train_logs folder like so: "fMRI-reconstruction-NSD/train_logs/model_name/last.pth".
 Then when you run the below code specify "model_name" as the ``model_name`` argument.

 ``Reconstructions.py`` defaults to outputting a